DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_deletelink.md - deletes the specified dependency link
 - api/gantt_deletemarker.md - deletes the specified marker
 - api/gantt_deletetask.md - deletes the specified  task
-- api/gantt_destructor.md - destroys a gantt instance
+- api/gantt_destructor.md - destroys the gantt instance
 - api/gantt_detachallevents.md - detaches all events from dhtmlxGantt (both custom and inner)
 - api/gantt_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent() method)
 - api/gantt_eachparent.md - iterates over all parent tasks of the specified task in the Gantt chart